David Bowie: Finding Fame: Background

 As in his previous documentaries, director Francis Whately used Bowie's own words, archival footage and commentary from friends and colleagues.
-Whatley said making the documentary, gave him a chance to "tell the story of the singer's earlier years, which was previously denied him".
+Whatley said making the documentary gave him a chance to "tell the story of the singer's earlier years, which was previously denied him".
 He said that when he was directing one of the episodes for the BBC Two series, the Seven Ages of Rock, he wanted then to cover Bowie's earliest years, but was denied the opportunity by BBC executives.
 Whately said he was "delighted" when he was finally green-lit by BBC to make this film.
 He believes this early period he covers in the film "is a lost period", and "it stands up and makes sense of everything that went after ... because it's about a man trying to make it.
 It's a man picking himself up off the floor".
 Whately was able to snag some exclusive interviews as well for the film, featuring Bowie's cousin Kristina Amadeus, and former girlfriends Dana Gillespie and Hermione Farthingale.
 The film also marked Lindsay Kemps last interview, just ten days before he died.
-Photographer Ray Stevenson is interviewed too, who only took black-and-white photographs of Bowie in the 1960s, because as he put it; "why would I waste colour on someone who wasn't going anywhere?"
-Some of the rare footage shown, includes; his 1973 gig in Hammersmith, West London, where Bowie famously announced that it was the Spiders From Mars' last show; the announcement stunned bass guitarist Trevor Bolder, and drummer Mick Woodmansey, who had no idea that Bowie was going to make that declaration, and the film also includes audio from a 1971 Glastonbury performance.
+Photographer Ray Stevenson is interviewed too, who only took black-and-white photographs of Bowie in the 1960s because, as he put it, "why would I waste colour on someone who wasn't going anywhere?"
+Some of the rare footage shown includes his 1973 gig in Hammersmith, West London, where Bowie famously announced that it was the Spiders From Mars' last show.
+The announcement stunned bass guitarist Trevor Bolder, and drummer Mick Woodmansey, who had no idea that Bowie was going to make that declaration.
+The film also includes audio from a 1971 Glastonbury performance.

 David Bowie photographed in 1971, showing that distinct permanently-dilated pupil.
 It can also be seen here in a photograph from 1967.

 Phil Lancaster, interviewed early on in the film, was a bandmate from Bowie's fourth band he was part of in 1965, The Lower Third.
-He tells the story of when they auditioned for the BBC; they performed three numbers, "Out of Sight", "Baby that's a Promise" (original song written by Bowie) and "Chim Chim Cher-ee".
-The panel who judged their audition, wrote a scathing review of their performance, saying among other things; "amateur sounding vocalist who sings wrong notes and out of tune", and the band is "very ordinary too, backing a singer devoid of personality", referring to Bowie.
-The talent selection group who wrote the report was responsible for ensuring that groups met its quality standards, before they were put on BBC radio.
+He tells the story of when they auditioned for the BBC.
+They performed three numbers: "Out of Sight", "Baby that's a Promise" (original song written by Bowie) and "Chim Chim Cher-ee".
+The panel who judged their audition wrote a scathing review of their performance, saying among other things: "amateur sounding vocalist who sings wrong notes and out of tune", and that the band was "very ordinary too, backing a singer devoid of personality", referring to Bowie.
+The talent selection group who wrote the report was responsible for ensuring that groups met its quality standards before they were put on BBC radio.